rnabioco/scraps/README.md

   - 10X Genomics 3' v2/3 single-cell FASTQs or other platforms (with names "_R1.fastq.gz"" and "_R2fastq.gz"")
   - A STAR genome index (must be generated with STAR 2.7.4a and above)
+  - Whitelist for cell barcodes (optional but recommended to speed up run time)
   - A featureCounts reference (SAF-formatted <a href="http://exon.umdnj.edu/polya_db/">polya_db</a>, hg38 and mm10 files are included in ref subdirectory)

 To run test data, simply execute: